 Granting a Group Access to a Repository

 You can only add groups to a repository if you own the group (individual account) or administer the group for a team.
 Groups consist of one or more members all of which must have a Bitbucket individual account.
 To add groups, you go to the Account page for an individual or team account.

 - Go to a repository for which you have administrative rights (or create a new one).

 - Click the repository's setttings button.

-- Choose Access management from the navigation bar.
+- Choose User and group access from the navigation bar.